 - Titanium mesh: Used for more complex situations.
 They need to be fixed by bone screws and need to be retrieved later.

-The important point to remember for the bone graft and its adjuncts is that the more deficient your jaw bone is, the more complex the grafting procedure is.
-This means it needs longer healing period and it will cost more.
+The important point to remember for the bone graft and its adjuncts is that the more deficient your jawbone is, the more complex the grafting procedure is.
+This means it needs a longer healing period and it will cost more.
 Rest assured that the materials used in dentistry have an immaculate record of safety in terms of disease transmission.

-This is probably the most important factor in considering any dental procedure, especially for those regarding in tooth extraction and replacement of missing teeth.
-Many dentists are not qualified to do implants or replacement teeth, which may cause undesirable results, or may try to convince you to take treatments that you either do not need or are generally unqualified to perform.
+This is probably the most important factor in considering any dental procedure, especially for those regarding tooth extraction and replacement of missing teeth.
+Many dentists are not qualified to do implants or replacement teeth, which may cause undesirable results, or they may try to convince you to take treatments that you either do not need or that they are generally unqualified to perform.

 A good dentist will always try to save the remaining teeth you have and walk you through the advantages and disadvantages of your potential treatment plan.
 As I stated before, all of this work is a very personal decision.
 Many dentists will also refer you for outside treatment, which may increase wait times and cost.
 It is best to find a dentist who is both highly qualified and can perform all procedures in house, without the need to visit a different number of specialists.
 Of course, this is again, a personal decision and one you need to make for yourself.

 I hope this guide was helpful in clearing up any misconceptions or questions you had about replacing missing teeth and the process of replacement appliances and implants.
 There are many more things that could be said, but it is better to discuss any questions and concerns you have with your dentist.